wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-without-user-input/includes/1-intro-design-process.md

 1. On the left navigation pane, select **+ Create**.

 1. The page shows different ways for you to make a flow.
-The first way is **Start from blank**, where you will select **Instant flow**.
+Select **Instant flow**.

 1. Give your flow a name.
 In the **Choose how to trigger this flow** section, select **Manually trigger a flow**.